 Our sealers are designed for pool water contact.
 If excessive amounts are spilled into the pool, turn off pool pump and contact your pool professional.

-Regular maintenance and cleaning with a non-acid based cleaner such as THE BOSS works well.
+Regular maintenance and cleaning with a non-acid based cleaner works well.
 Do not pressure wash the surface for at least 45 days to allow the sealer to cure, although using a spray hose attachment is acceptable.
 Do not use bleach or other harsh chemicals on the surface or you may damage the sealer.